DieStockEnte/TF2-Classic-Dedicated-Server-Docker/README.md

+# OUTDATED
+Since TF2 Classic got new updates.
+This Docker compose might be outdated and not working.

 # TF2 Classic dedicated server with Docker compose
 With this docker compose you can create customizable dedicated servers for Team Fortress 2 Classic.
 This might only work on Linux operating systems and not on Windows.